Admissions Procedures

 5. The application fee for transfer applicants is $65.

 Most programs look for a minimum grade point average of 2.50 (3.00 for health sciences) for consideration.
-Those interested in the PT, OT and PA programs may only apply for entry to the program at the graduate level.
+Those interested in the PA program may only apply for entry to the program at the graduate level.

 Quinnipiac works closely with the community and technical colleges in Connecticut and elsewhere, and recommends that students follow a transfer curriculum of study if their plan is to move to a four-year university.
 Students may wish to arrange an admissions appointment to discuss program requirements.